Ahead of the 2025/26 season, Manchester United unveiled an entirely redeveloped Carrington training complex.

 Carrington redevelopment controversy

-Due to the ongoing work at Carrington, the men's first team will use the women's new training facilities for the 2023/24 season.
+Due to the work at Carrington, the men's first team was using the women's new training facilities during the 2023/24 season.

-As a result, the women's team is being forced to use portable cabins for meetings and dressing rooms when scheduling conflicts with the men's team.
+As a result, the women's team was forced to use portable cabins for meetings and dressing rooms when scheduling conflicts with the men's team.

-For a couple of weeks this summer, they are also being forced to train at St Georges Park which is more than 60 miles away from Carrington.
+For a couple of weeks this summer, they were also forced to train at St Georges Park, which is more than 60 miles away from Carrington.
 As a result, INEOS have come under fire for their treatment of the women's team.

 Pictures of Carrington redevelopment